freiny/docker-notes/terminal/commands.md

 $ docker logs db

 # mysql shell
 $ mysql -u root -p -e "create database somedb"
 $ mysql -u root -pabc -e "show databases"

+# Reset/Fix Docker when giving following message:
+# You may want to check your internet connection or if you are behind a proxy..
+$ docker-machine restart default      # Restart the environment
+$ eval $(docker-machine env default)  # Refresh your environment settings